deparkes/OOMMFTools/README.md

 # Introduction
 OOMMFTools is a set of utilities designed to assist OOMMF postprocessing with an intuitive, graphical interface.
 It includes the following subcomponents:

--OOMMFDecode - Converts OOMMF vector files into numpy arrays and/or MATLAB data files -OOMMFConvert- Converts OOMMF vector files into bitmaps and movies -ODTChomp    - Converts ODT files or subsets thereof into normally-delimited text files
+-[OOMMFDecode](#oommfdecode) : Converts OOMMF vector files into numpy arrays and/or MATLAB data files -[OOMMFConvert](#oommfconvert): Converts OOMMF vector files into bitmaps and movies -[ODTChomp](#odtchomp) : Converts ODT files or subsets thereof into normally-delimited text files

-OOMMFTools was original developed by Mark Mascaro [http://web.mit.edu/daigohji/projects/OOMMFTools/].
+OOMMFTools was original developed by [Mark Mascaro](http://web.mit.edu/daigohji/projects/OOMMFTools/).
 The version hosted here incorporates some additional code and compatability with recent libraries.

 Bug reports and feature requests should logged on github.